nothingnothings/NodeShopRestAPIBackend/README.md

 - Backend uses and manages the "User", "Product", "Order" and "Cart" objects, which are stored on a MongoDB database (MongoDB Atlas service); the Node.js server and MongoDB database also handle the authentication logic (login/signup) implemented on the app
 - Dummy representation of the possible integration of shop apps with Stripe, with the `react-stripe-checkout` package and corresponding serverside logic producing effects on the frontend (page redirection and visual update of "orders" page)
 - Viewing of each order's invoices/faturas in .pdf files, produced by the backend (`pdfkit` package)
-- Usage of environment variables with Heroku to hide sensitive information (API_KEYS, Json Web Token secrets, database usernames and passwords, etc.)
+- Usage of environment variables with Railway to hide sensitive information (API_KEYS, Json Web Token secrets, database usernames and passwords, etc.)

 ## Inspiration